19,123 cases, 691 dead, 511 hospitalized in NC; 9 cases, 1 active in Watauga

 1

-Sources of case information in Watauga and surrounding counties include AppHealthCare, NCDHHS, the Raleigh News & Observer, Caldwell County Health Department, Toe River Health District and Tennessee Department of Health.
+Sources of case information in Watauga and surrounding counties include AppHealthCare (May 18), the Raleigh News & Observer (May 18), Caldwell County Health Department (May 18), Toe River Health District and Tennessee Department of Health (May 18).
 Not all counties report the same categories of data.

 Tests Completed